Expanded ACT for Psychedelic-assisted Therapy: Integrating trauma-focused ‘parts’ work with systemic change

 Join the community of other psychedelic therapists learning and working together through regular peer supervision

-A two + five day training experience to learn a new integral model of psychedelic-assisted therapy on the Catalonian coast
+A two-plus-five-day training experience to learn a new integral model of psychedelic-assisted therapy

 Who’s this course for?